johankj/SuperFixer-Xcode/README.md

 ## Installation

+You can install it via [Alcatraz](http://alcatraz.io/) by opening the Alcatraz Package Manager and search for SuperFixer.

+Alternatively you can download the [latest release](https://github.com/johankj/SuperFixer-Xcode/releases) and place it into `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.

-Clone the repo.
-Then build and run the Xcode project and the plug-in will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
-Relaunch Xcode.
+If you clone the repo and build the Xcode project, the plug-in will also be installed automatically.

 ```
 $ git clone https://github.com/johankj/SuperFixer-Xcode.git